AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/msi-feature-overview.md

 * Urgency
 * Urgency Value
 * View in Marketo - Click on this field to open a non-editable view of the lead in Marketo.
 Includes: Lead Info, Company Info, SFDC Lead Info, SFDC Custom Fields, Activity Log
-* MSI Contact Id - Add a Salesforce contact to this field and include “Lead Contact Bridge” panel in the lead layout to see the MSI panel of the contact
+* MSI Contact Id - Add a Salesforce contact to this field and include "Lead Contact Bridge" panel in the lead layout to see the MSI panel of the contact

 ## Contact Layout {#contact-layout}

 Visualforce pages:

-* Contact - Includes option to click on hyper “Go to Full List,” you will be sent to a new tab in Salesforce where the MSI panel will be visible in a full page layout
+* Contact - Includes option to click on hyper "Go to Full List," you will be sent to a new tab in Salesforce where the MSI panel will be visible in a full page layout
-* Contact Full List - Does not include “Go to Full List” option
+* Contact Full List - Does not include "Go to Full List" option
 * Contact Mobile - Visible in Salesforce mobile application
 * Add to Marketo Campaign ContactPage - Add to Marketo Campaign feature is available within this panel